vjeantet/bitfan/processors/input-tail/README.md

 but increase the time to detect new log lines.
 Default value is 1

-### tags
-* Value type is array
-* Default value is `[]`

-Add any number of arbitrary tags to your event.
-There is no default value for this setting.
-This can help with processing later.
-Tags can be dynamic and include parts of the event using the %{field} syntax.

-### type
-* Value type is string
-* Default value is `""`

-Add a type field to all events handled by this input.
-Types are used mainly for filter activation.

 ## Configuration blueprint

 ```
 tail{
-	add_field => {}
 	close_older => 3600
 	codec => "line"
 	delimiter => "\n"